stsiazhkin/heinekamp-coding-challenge/README.md

 In order to proceed one needs to enter a valid test API key.
 They are the same as above and will be used to send requests to back end API.
+**Validation on BE side is currently set to accept files not more than 10MB in size**

 # Overview